Dr. Gallichio is board certified in Neurologic Physical Therapy from the American Board of Physical Therapy Specialization (ABPTS).

 Dr. Gallichio’s PT practice focus is in stroke rehabilitation as well as physical therapy in the Surgical and Neurological Intensive Care Units.
 She has practiced in a variety of settings including acute care, inpatient rehabilitation, out-patient therapy, and home health.
 She currently practices in the skilled nursing setting.

-Dr. Gallichio has been an APTA member since 1995, and is a current member of the Neurologic and Education sections.
+Dr. Gallichio has been an APTA member since 1995 and is a current member of the Neurologic section.